Julius Nepos: Emperor in Italy (474–475)

 Nepos worked to restore imperial prestige.
 Through his initial efforts, a Visigothic attack on Italy appears to have been repelled and the Burgundians were once again made into foederati (barbarian allies of the empire).
-It appears that Nepos mainly directed his efforts to attempting to restore and consolidate imperial authority in Gaul.
-The remaining imperial territories in Gaul were at the time being invaded by Euric, king of the Visigoths, who hoped to take control of the province of Aquitania Prima.
+It appears that Nepos mainly directed his efforts to attempting to restore and consolidate imperial authority in Gaul, for this result he gave up Hispania.
+The remaining imperial territories in Gaul were at the time being invaded by Euric, king of the Visigoths, who also fought against the Roman forces in Spain and who hoped to take control of the province of Aquitania Prima.
 To combat the threat, Nepos appointed Ecdicius, a son of the former western emperor Avitus (455–456) as patrician and magister militum.
-Per the surviving writings of contemporary Gallo-Roman authors, such as Sidonius Apollinaris, Nepos' accession was enthusiastically accepted in the remaining imperial possessions in Gaul.
+Per the surviving writings of contemporary Gallo-Roman authors, such as Sidonius Apollinaris, Nepos's accession was enthusiastically accepted in the remaining imperial possessions in Gaul.
 Ecdicius successfully managed to relieve a Visigothic siege of Arles in 474.
 Still, he was less successful in 475 as there simply were not enough remaining military resources to achieve victory.
 Even after Ecdicius had proven unable to defeat the Visigoths, the threat of imperial invasion made Euric willing to negotiate with Nepos.
 In the spring of 475, Nepos sent as his ambassadors to Euric a group of Roman bishops, which included Epiphanius of Pavia, who had previously brokered peace between Ricimer and emperor Anthemius.
 Although Epiphanius and his delegation apparently achieved peace, a second delegation, consisting of the bishops Leontius of Arles, Faustus of Riez, Graecus of Marseilles, and Basilius of Aix, was sent later in 475, possibly tasked with working out the concrete terms of the peace treaty.
 The Romans in Gaul, including Sidonius Apollinaris, were shocked to learn that the peace had involved ceding the Auvergne region to the Visigoths in turn for them leaving the rest of what remained under imperial control in Gaul alone.
-Nepos' failure to actually defeat the Visigoths, combined with Zeno's overthrow in Constantinople in early 475 by the usurper Basiliscus, weakened Nepos' position, which had been shaky in Italy from the very beginning.
+Nepos's failure to actually defeat the Visigoths, combined with Zeno's overthrow in Constantinople in early 475 by the usurper Basiliscus, weakened Nepos's position, which had been shaky in Italy from the very beginning.

 In his foreign policy, Nepos also had to deal with the Vandals, who ruled North Africa, and their renewed and increased pirate attacks throughout the Mediterranean.
 Because of the weak position of the western empire, Nepos was forced to recognise Vandal rule over the territories they had already taken in Africa and throughout the Mediterranean, such as the islands of Sardinia and Corsica, the Balearics, and parts of Sicily.